 Screening and baggage search

-If you do have goods to declare – or there is something you are unsure about – then you should present yourself voluntarily to Customs.
+If you have goods to declare – or there is something you are unsure about – then you should speak to a border officer.

-If you have organic goods to declare which may be agriculture risks, or if you are unsure about it, you should go to an MPI officer.
-For further information on what items are prohibited and restricted and what youi must declare or dispose – visit the MPI Biosecurity website.
+If you have organic goods to declare which may be agriculture risks, or if you are unsure about it, you should go to a Ministry for Primary Industries (MPI) biosecurity officer.

 You may not leave the arrival hall until you have completed all Immigration, Customs and MPI Biosecurity formalities that may be required of you.